daveolker/Populate-HPE-Synergy/README.md

 # Populate HPE Synergy
 Configure and populate an HPE Synergy Data Center Simulator virtual appliance for demonstration, educational, and custom integration purposes.

-#
-## The HPE Synergy Data Center Simulator is an HPE proprietary tool available for HPE employee and Partner use only.
-#

 The HPE Synergy Data Center Simulator (DCS) is a useful tool for learning about the HPE Synergy Composable Infrastructure platform and the HPE OneView management interface.
 The tool simulates a datacenter comprised of multiple racks of HPE Synergy hardware, 3PAR storage arrays, SAN managers, and other simulated infrastructure.
 The simulator looks and acts just like a real, physical Synergy environment.
 It uses the same RESTful interface as real Synergy and OneView instances, making it the perfect environment for learning how to implement and demonstrate Infrastructure-as-Code.

 The Populate HPE Synergy scripts work with the Data Center Simulator to instantiate all of the simulated hardware and components available in the appliance, making it a much more feature-rich environment to demonstrate and learn how to use features such as Server Profile Templates, Server Profiles, etc.